Nath-Hiccup/Nath-Hiccup/README.md

 I'm a student at RMIT in Melbourne, Australia studying to be a Software Engineer.

-💡 Currently Studying - Specialised Java
+💡 Currently Studying - PowerShell and C#
-👀 Interested In - Software Development and Databases
+👀 Interested In - Full Stack Development and Databases

 <h2> ✅ Tools and Languages Learned so far! ✅</h2>
 <p align="left">